Student Life Resource Toolkit

 Emergency Preparedness

 In case of emergency, the University’s Alert System (Dons Alert) will be activated.
 Students are encouraged to maintain updated contact information within myUSF.
-In addition, students are encouraged to familiarize themselves with the Disaster Preparedness Plans here.
-Detailed information about the University’s emergency management plan, information about how to update your contact information, and other relevant information can be found here
+In order to receive emergency text alerts, a cell phone number must be listed.
+In addition, students are encouraged to familiarize themselves with the Disaster Preparedness Plans.
+Detailed information about how to prepare and respond to emergencies is important to know before an emergency.

 In the Jesuit tradition, the Health Promotion Services offers health services and opportunities that promote wellness, stimulate better health awareness, and foster a vibrant and safe campus community for student academic success and retention.
 Health Promotion Services staff manage three USF health requirements for students: